rm511130/docker-chess/README.md

 docker stop 1eaebd33e42b
 ```

-# Now let's push the Docker image of Chess to the Docker Hub
+# Pushing our Docker image of Chess to the Docker Hub

 These are the steps I executed to upload the Docker Chess App image from my Mac to my Docker Hub repo: